mandelsoft/documents/config/README.md

 </center>

-Templates typically support expressions to solve the problem of derived values, but they can also be used to introduce explicitly named and parameterized elements.
+Templates typically support expressions to solve the problem of derived values, but they can also be used to introduce explicitly named and parameterized elements, which can act as syntactical elements in the finally maintained description.
 It provides the possibility to offer formal DSLs on top of simple structured value formats.

 <center>